Dursly/c4notifier/README.md

 Changelog
 ---------

 ### v.
+1.3.2

+* Added beautiful scrollbar
+* New feature: now it will show not existing contacts with a new icon

+### v.
 1.3.1

 * CSS Bug Fix: buttons now are centered, switched to ttf font for windows woff font rendering problem.